mochilor/setlists/readme.md

 - Get a collection of set list, filtered by name and a range.
 - Update a set list.
 - Delete a set list.
+- Statistics for each song (the setlists to which it belongs).
 - Basic login system.

-More features are planned:
+More features are planned...

-- Statistics for each song or set list.
-- Sort collections of entities by any column.

 ## Internals